restatedev/documentation/docs/deployment-operations/manage-invocations.md

 ## Service invocation identifier

-Every invocation to a service gets a unique opaque identifier assigned by Restate, called _Service invocation identifier_.
+Every invocation to a service gets a unique identifier assigned by Restate, called _Service invocation identifier_.
 You can use this identifier to filter your structured logs, find traces, and execute some management operations such as cancelling an invocation.

 You can find this identifier in the runtime logs and OpenTelementry traces by looking for the `restate.invocation.sid`, for example: